Flo-Schilli/homeassistant-grohe_sense/README.md

 Thanks to:
  - [gkreitz](https://github.com/gkreitz/homeassistant-grohe_sense) for the implementation and to [weissm](https://github.com/weissm/homeassistant-grohe_sense) from whom I forked the repository.
  - [rama1981](https://github.com/rama1981) for reaching out and going through the trial and error for the Grohe Blue Professional.
+ - [daxyorg](https://github.com/daxyorg) for going through the trial and error of the refactored version and testing with Grohe Blue Home.
  - [windkh](https://github.com/windkh/node-red-contrib-grohe-sense) from whom I've token a lot of the notification types available.
  - [FlorianSW](https://github.com/FlorianSW/grohe-ondus-api-java) for the initial protocol understanding